 A surface mount includes hardware to mount directly on the wall without any framing or cutting into the wall.
 Some models offer the option of a flush mount.
 This involves cutting into the wall and building a recessed frame.
 Another option is to build a frame out from the wall to surround the fireplace.
 Read and follow the manufacturer's instructions to know the right dimensions and safety considerations.

 Napoleon Ascent 36" Linear Fireplace

 Gas wall-mounted fireplaces operate as a supplemental heat source.
 Unlike electric models, there is no option of having the flame without the heat or vice versa.
 The units use oxygen from the room and vent into the room instead of out through a vent pipe.
-They require a gas supply.

 Gas models burn either liquid propane or natural gas.
 Only use the type of gas that your unit was designed for.
 Using the wrong gas or trying to convert the appliance to burn a different gas is unsafe for vent-free gas fireplaces.

 Depending on the model, the unit will have either a standing pilot light (millivolt) or an intermittent pilot light.
 The job of the pilot light is to light the stream of gas when the main burner is activated.
 The standing pilot light uses a tiny stream of gas with a continuous burning flame.
 The intermittent pilot light is a tiny flame that lights only when it is turned on to light the main burner.

 These units are designed so that the flow of gas is completely stopped if the pilot light ever goes out.
 This keeps gas from leaking into the room.
 There are also oxygen depletion sensors that shut down the unit if they detect low oxygen levels.